merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 export PATH=$PATH:$DIR/anvio/bin:$DIR/anvio/sandbox
 {% endhighlight %}

+{:.notice}
+Of course this approach will not help you install all dependencies through pip.
+To avoid further headaches, I suggest running `sudo pip install anvio` once, so all necessary python modules are automatically installed, and then removing the anvio installation by running `sudo pip uninstall anvio`.

-Because you didn't run "build", your C extensions will not be compiled.
+Finally, because you didn't actually run the proper `build`, your C extensions will not be compiled.
 This is the fast way to get them compiled and put in the right place:

 {% highlight bash %}
 cd $DIR/anvio